apache/trafficserver/doc/reference/configuration/records.config.en.rst

    default (``2``) is similar to enabled, except it creates a server session pool per network thread.
 This has the best performance characteristics.
-   Note that setting this parameter to (``2``) will not work correctly unless the dedicated SSL threads are disabled (:ts:cv `proxy.config.ssl.number.threads` is set to (``-1``)).
+   Note that setting this parameter to (``2``) will not work correctly unless the dedicated SSL threads are disabled (:ts:cv: `proxy.config.ssl.number.threads` is set to (``-1``)).

 .. ts:cv:: CONFIG proxy.config.http.server_session_sharing.match STRING both